nhoizey/macOS-init/README.md

 If all goes well, it will finish normally without error, but if there is an error, you can restart the script and only what has not already been installed will be installed;

-### Second step

-When the first script run is complete, and your data is synchronized from the cloud:

-1. Open the `post-sync.sh` file and modify the begining according to the Cloud service you have chosen, or comment it if you are using Dropbox (the default choice for Mackup)
-1. Drag and drop the `post-sync.sh` file from the Finder to the Terminal, and press the <kbd>Enter</kbd> key to finish installation.
+There's no second step.
 That's it, you're ready to start using your new computer.

 ### Later updates